Integrating Lean Thinking into Maintenance for a Petrochemical Company

 - Work order quality needed improvement at every step: scoping, planning, scheduling, and execution.

-- Maintenance coordination among departments was lacking, impeding handoff between warehouses, mechanical shops, and the plant.
+- Maintenance coordination among departments was lacking, impeding handoff between warehouses, contractor shops, and operations.

-Acting as a player-coach, Argo helped the company achieve new levels of productivity thanks to several value-added initiatives:
+Acting as a player-coach, Argo worked with the refinery to achieve new levels of productivity and on-time-delivery thanks to several value-creating initiatives:

-Argo enabled the craftsmen to eliminate non value-added activities, clearing barriers to fixing equipment.
-Solutions include a system that enables craftsmen to come to work, get their assignment, tools, and parts, and arrive at their repair location within 30 minutes of on-duty time.
+Argo organized structured problem-solving events to enable the craftsmen to eliminate non value-added activities: better coordination for permitting, materials available when needed, clearing barriers to fixing equipment.
+Solutions included start of shift performance dialogue with the right KPI’s, then comprehensive check-lists to get their assignment, tools, and parts, and arrive at their repair location within 30 minutes of on-duty time.
 The shops were organized, so that everything is close to the point of use.
 Also, part retrieval was streamlined.
 Rather than waste time walking to a warehouse to get parts, a craftsman arrives at his shop to find everything he needs has been kitted and delivered so that work can commence.

 Argo worked with leaders at all levels to increase the amount of time they spend actually leading.
 We implemented Leader Standard Work, which includes tactics for instilling accountability.
 To further those efforts, highly visual boards clearly communicate what a craftsman needs to do once on duty.
 As a result, front line supervisors now are spending twice as much time out in the field.

-Argo created processes that improve communication and coordination between operations and maintenance, so that one group is always ready to hand off to another.
+Argo and the client designed a visual management system to improve communication and coordination between operations and maintenance, so that one group is always ready to hand off to another.

 - The client is getting more done with less.
-The number of craftsmen has been reduced by 40 percent, but the time it takes to get maintenance done has been slashed in half.
+The number of craftsmen has been reduced by 40 percent, while increasing productivity to 2.3 work orders per craftsman per day.

 - Risk has been greatly reduced thanks to better prioritization of work orders — pulling priorities forward to get them fixed.
-The most pressing jobs are getting done three times faster.
+Priority 1 work orders were reduced by 50% while P2 work orders cycle time was reduced to 1 week.

 - There is tremendous buy-in on the front lines.
 A new performance management system keeps motivation high, and a passion to be competitive is providing the most competitive edge of all.

 Argo takes pride in partnering with clients to increase their competitive advantage in their respective industries.
-In this case, the client is rapidly gaining ground in their industry.
+In this case, by using Lean Thinking, the client is rapidly gaining ground in their industry.